 Packing a powerful protein punch from high quality, plant-based proteins, you might expect the flavor and texture to be disappointing, but you’d be in for a pleasant surprise.
 The texture is smooth, it’s easy to mix and the flavors are fun (though some plain ones might be nice for more traditional types, and it’s too sweet for some tastes).
 The addition of curcumin to combat inflammation is a nice touch.

 It’s not cheap, but most flavors are available in smaller sample sizes, and you are getting a product that is kind to the environment in every way (the omission of the plastic scoop in favor of amounts suggested in tablespoonfuls - after all, we all have a spoon! - is particularly welcome, and the packaging is compostable).

-Stefanski said it was important to know what your aims were and how protein powder genuinely contributed to them.
-She added: "The macronutrient content [the amount of protein, carbohydrates and fats] depends on why you're using the product, such as for a meal or post-workout, and your individual protein and energy needs."
+Stefanski says it's important to know what your aims are and how protein powder genuinely contributes to them.
+She adds "The macronutrient content [the amount of protein, carbohydrates and fats] depends on why you're using the product, such as for a meal or post-workout, and your individual protein and energy needs."

 Traditionally, protein powder has been made using whey powder – a by-product of cheesemaking.
 However, if you are looking for plant-based options you can choose from alternatives, including hemp seeds, soy and peas.
 For more on non-dairy options check out our list of the best vegan protein powders available.